Disclosures and Reporting: Potentially Abusive Tax Shelters

 Notably, the Tax Court did not consider the filing of a "protective" Form 8886 to be an "adequate disclosure" to then allow the taxpayer to claim reasonable cause or good faith, and defeat the application of the penalties.
 However, they did not argue that the amended return filed was a "qualified amended return" under 1.6664-2(c)(3).

-In the Abusive Tax Shelters practice area at the Tufts Law Firm, we consult with persons who have an interest in understanding their rights and obligations with respect to disclosure of participation in, or their role as a material advisor of, any reportable transaction, listed transaction, or transaction of interest.
+In the Abusive Tax Shelters practice area, we consult with persons who have an interest in understanding their rights and obligations with respect to disclosure of participation in, or their role as a material advisor of, any reportable transaction, listed transaction, or transaction of interest.
 If you wish to engage us to consult with you about abusive tax shelters, or if you have questions about IRS Form 8886, IRS Form 13976, or Form 8918, please contact us.